bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 as those of the "ink" bundle.
 The "dia" bundle accept inside a list of commands.
 These commands are documented by "DOC-nitrile-diagram.md" file.

+The "frame" attribute allows it to have a border.

-[ The "tab" bundle. ]
+[ The TAB bundle. ]
-This bundle is designed to typeset a tabular.
+This bundle is to typeset a tabular.

     ```tab{head}
     Name \\ Addr.